 With Clint's absence during the bulk of Phase 2, a popular theory from non-Clintasha shippers is that he spent the time with Mockingbird, either having solo adventures or just relaxing and recovering.
 A slightly less-serious one is that he had to take time off following the Loki mind control thing and the subsequent breakdown he likely had, just as Selvig did (complete with naked Hawkeye).

-A lot of this from the DC side tends to cross into Scifi Ghetto and Hate Dumb too.
-A lot of people have expressed the view that the MCU is for stupid children while The Dark Knight Saga, Man of Steel, and Arrow are 'dark realism', and as such are better/for smarter people.
-While this ignores that the MCU can be rather dark at times and has plenty of content that isn't really that kid-friendly (the fact there's a sex scene in the first twenty minutes of the first film in the MCU seems to be ignored and forgotten), it also ignores that the DC films are also still rather popular with kids despite their perceived maturity, that DC have had a lot of films with a similar tone to Marvel's current films, or, you know, that there's a difference between tone and quality.
+A lot of this from the DC side tends to cross into Sci-Fi Ghetto too.
+A lot of people have expressed the view that the MCU is for stupid children while The Dark Knight Saga and Man of Steel are 'dark realism', and as such are better/for smarter people.
+While this ignores that the MCU can be rather dark at times and has plenty of content that isn't really that kid-friendly (the fact there's asex scene in the first twenty minutes of the first film in the MCU seems to be ignored and forgotten), it also ignores that the DC films are also still rather popular with kids despite their perceived maturity, that DC have had a lot of films with a similar tone to Marvel's current films, or, you know, that there's a difference between tone and quality.

 With Marvel movies not made by Marvel Studios, such as Sony's The Amazing Spider-Man Series and Fox's X-Men and Fantastic Four (2015) series.
 A lot of MCU fans wish these franchises would revert to Marvel, so such films made after Iron Man (not before), like The Amazing Spider-Man and X-Men: First Class are often dismissed as mere cash grabs made just to keep the rights from Marvel Studios.
 On the other hand, there are fans who believe that Marvel Studios simply doesn't care enough to buy the rights back (which is an option for them), since they make money off Sony and Fox's movies anyway and Marvel's in-house movies are performing spectacularly on their own.